16th ANNUAL FEMALE MUSICIANS FIGHTING BREAST CANCER BENEFIT

 Prizes generously donated by local and national merchants will be raffled in a basket raffle throughout the show, and there will be a 50/50 split as well.
 Admission to witness all this talent under one roof is just $10.00 both pre-sale and at the door.
 There will be a cash bar and the fine food at the venue to enhance the experience.

-This fundraiser, sanctioned by the Roswell Park Alliance Foundation and Team Roswell, donates 100% of the proceeds to Roswell Park’s WNY Breast Resource Center located at Elm and Carlton St. in Buffalo, N.Y.
+This fundraiser, sanctioned by the Roswell Park Alliance Foundation and Team Roswell, donates 100% of the proceeds to Roswell Park’s Breast & GYN Resource Center located at Elm and Carlton St. in Buffalo, N.Y.
 It is the original music benefit to raise Breast Cancer Awareness and has spawned similar events locally.
-The mission of this benefit is dedicated to the diagnosis, treatment, and empowerment of breast cancer patients.
+The mission of this benefit is dedicated to the active self-advocacy, informed choice, and empowerment of breast cancer patients/survivors.

 Statistics now indicate that the older you get, the greater your risk for developing breast cancer.
 Chances increase from 1 in 233 for women up through their 30’s to 1 in 8 up through age 85+.
 A smaller number of men are at risk as well.
 It is also the fifth leading cause of death in US women (only heart disease, stroke, lung cancer, and respiratory disease exceed breast cancer).
 Approximately 40,000 women die each year from breast cancer.
 Many strides and advances have been made in both the early detection and subsequent treatment for breast cancer patients.
 Continued studies and research, just within the last 10-12 years, have greatly reduced the risk of recurrence and have given thousands of women and men diagnosed with breast cancer new hope for a bright future.